ViktorSmiryagin/ViktorSmiryagin/README.md

 **foreign languages:**
 * English  -  A2
-* Romanian - level can buy juice in store
+* Romanian - level can buy juice in store(Beginner)

 ## Soft skills
 * Adaptability